justusthane/grav-justus.ws/user/pages/03.food/01.care-of-cast-iron-pans/default.md

 ![](default/IMG_3508.jpeg)

-The dishwater method paired with the chainmail scrubber leaves the pans absolutely beautiful and the seasoning silky smooth.
+If your pan has developed a good non-stick seasoning, the chainmail scrubber with the dishwater takes any foodbits right off and leaves the seasoning beautifully smooth.

 I know the soap is controversial.
 Most people say to *never* let soap near your cast iron.
 I used to subscribe to the no-wash method.
 I’d just give them a quick wipe after use, and if there were stuck-on foodstuffs, I’d use some salt with a paper towel as a scouring agent.
 But my pans were always slighty gross and I found the results not that great anyway.
 I think the salt scrub can damage the seasoning.